 Professor H.A.
-Smith and Mme Jeanne Harouel Greenleaf founded this first French House in the United States in September 1918, with the support of their colleagues in the Department of Modern Languages at the University of Wisconsin – Madison.
-Serving the campus, the greater Madison community, and the State, the French House is the embodiment of the Wisconsin Idea.
+Smith and Mme Jeanne Harouel Greenleaf founded this first French House in the United States in the summer of 1918, with the support of their colleagues in the Department of Modern Languages at the University of Wisconsin – Madison.
+The embodiment of the Wisconsin Idea, the French House is a language immersion residence for UW-Madison students and a French & francophone cultural learning center for the greater Madison community and the State of Wisconsin.
 Read more.

 On parle français.

 The French House was founded to give UW-Madison students the opportunity to speak French on a daily basis.